 I do not think it is possible to own enough woodworking clamps; I always seem to be short!

 The joints were filled with this product, requiring a bit of sanding dust.
-The color is never exactly the same and the filling sometimes shows, but it gives a smoother finish overall.
+The colour is never exactly the same and the filling shows, but it gives a smoother finish overall.

 As the project moved into Winter some speakers had to be built inside with constant feline interference.
-The box joints appear flush, but I really should have added 1-2mm to the ends of the joints.
+The box joints appear flush, but I really should have added 1-2mm to the ends of the joints and sand afterwards.

 I used Rampa inserts so that all drivers could be mounted with M4 or M5 screws without running the risk of stripping the screw hole.
 I ordered a few but they shipped me a thousand each.
 These Rampa inserts are of type C that are narrowed for the same (internal) metric thread; even the upper midrange driver could be fixed using these Rampa inserts with the holes (5.5mm) so very close to the edge.
-For the baffle all inserts were M4s with M5s for the subwoofers; in hindsight that was a mistake, as you leave no room for error and not all subwoofers could be fixed using all eight screw positions.
+For the baffle all inserts were M4s with M5s for the subwoofers; in hindsight that was a mistake, as you leave no room for misalignment; not all subwoofers could be fixed using all eight screw positions so this is definitely something to avoid for a next project.
 Hope that doesn’t result in problems with the wood reacting to humidity changes, but we’ll see.
 The Orions were built along the same principles with no problems over ten years.

 The speaker cabling does run internally for the top baffle, but there is a difference between adding a few holes in CAD and actually adding the holes in wood.
 I had to order a drill of half a meter for this one operation, eyeballing the alignment hoping not to ruin a precious panel.